DogusTeknoloji/ElasticsearchTraining/docs/Textbook/Section03.md

     }
     ```

-3. **Açıklamasında "latest features" geçen AMA "gaming" etiketi olmayan ürünler:**
+3. **Products with "latest features" in the description BUT without the "gaming" tag:**

     ```http
     POST /products/_search